Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 Morphine, instructions for use (Method and dosage)

-Instructions for use Morphine hydrochloride
+Instructions for use of Morphine hydrochloride

 Taking capsules